lilinwz/ProRAG/README.md

 pip install -r requirements.txt
 ```

-Changed the path in download.py and run it:
+Changed your local data path in download.py and run it:
 ```bash
 python download.py
 ```